 The long-standing Christian social-moral inheritance.
-It then briefly goes into a background study of the various ancient influences shaping Western Civilization, from Greek and Roman times; to the founding of Christianity in the early first century AD; through the creation of "Christendom" when Rome stopped persecuting Christianity but instead embraced Christianity as its new religious foundations in the early 300s (however changing Christianity deeply in the process); through the survival of Christianity with Rome's decline in the West in the mid-400s; and then West Europe's move from tribal to feudal social structuring under Charlemagne (800); then the gradual rise of the various European dynasties (by the 1500s) and their wars of both religion (1500s-1600s) and just simple territorial acquisition both in Europe and abroad (also 1500s-1600s).
+The "narrative" of Volume 1 then briefly recounts the various ancient influences shaping Western or "Christian" Civilization.
+The narrative reaches from Greek and Roman times; to the founding of Christianity in the early first century AD; through the creation of "Christendom" when Rome stopped persecuting Christianity but instead embraced Christianity as its new religious foundations in the early 300s (however changing Christianity deeply in the process); through the survival of Christianity with Rome's decline in the West in the mid-400s; and then West Europe's move from tribal to feudal social structuring under Charlemagne (800); then the gradual rise of the various European dynasties (by the 1500s) and their wars of both religion (1500s-1600s) and just simple territorial acquisition both in Europe and abroad (also 1500s-1600s).

 The narrative takes a closer look at the Protestant Christian reformers, Luther and Calvin (early and mid-1500s), especially the latter – who was to influence deeply a rising urban culture and the middle-class that rose with it.
 In England this Calvinist influence would take the form of a vibrant Puritan movement to reform the English church.

 The first European settlements in America.
-Then the narrative turns to the matter of the various European settlements in America (Spanish, French, Dutch, etc.) — and then goes into greater political, social, cultural and spiritual detail about the founding and development of Virginia, New England and the other colonies.
+Then the narrative turns to the matter of the various European settlements in America (Spanish, French, Dutch, etc.) – ultimately going into much greater political, social, cultural and spiritual detail about the founding and development of Virginia, New England and the other English colonies.

 The Puritan experiment.
-It then turns to the matter of the development of the Puritan legacy in America, starting first with the planation (1620s) of the Separatists (the Pilgrims) at Plymouth and then moving to America's first Founding Father John Winthrop, who led the settlement in the Boston area of a huge Puritan settlement (some 20,000 English) placed in numerous villages in the region, everyone receiving roughly equal property allotments in order to emphasize the basic equality of all in New England, because they were most importantly equal before the Lord.
-Indeed, this was done purposefully in order to create a "Light to the Nations" which would show others the way to this same "democratic" existence, mandated and supported by none other than God himself.
+It then turns to the matter of the development of the Puritan legacy in America, starting first with the plantation (1620s) of the Separatists (the Pilgrims) at Plymouth and then moving to America's first Founding Father John Winthrop, who led the settlement in the Boston area of a huge Puritan settlement (ultimately some 20,000 English over the next dozen years) placed in numerous villages in the region, everyone receiving roughly equal property allotments in order to emphasize the basic equality of all in New England, because they were most importantly equal before the Lord.
+Indeed, this was done purposefully in order to create a "Light to the Nations" which would show others the way to this same egalitarian or "democratic" existence, mandated and supported by none other than God himself.